 Complex Little Human with Your Instagramming

-I logged onto Instagram to post my daily mug, and after I published it, I’m immediately captured by all the random stuff on Instagram.
+I logged onto Instagram to post my daily mug, and after I published it, I was immediately captured by all the random stuff on Instagram.
 I stopped when I hit a John Wayne quote that wasn’t really a John Wayne quote.

-Here’s the thing - I post on Instagram to reach people who may want/need some of things I make.
+Here’s the thing - I post on Instagram to reach people who may want or need some of things I make.
 Sometimes that’s books, writing courses, Notion templates, whatever.

 BUT, I had to remove Instagram from my phone, because it was distracting me.
 I was getting sucked down the rabbit hole of miniatures, gardening, watercolor, and fitness.